nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - 54 Alfresco OAuth bridge and macOS key-event tests.
 - Settings routing unit tests passed, including generic section forwarding and the Add Account/error paths that reopen the `Accounts` section.
 - Feature-state and feature-list unit tests passed as part of the complete unit matrix.
+- A real PySide6 signal-to-slot regression test verifies that the update notification callback connects successfully and still honors frozen/non-frozen behavior.
+- Settings routing tests verify that the existing `Main.qml` Settings window receives the requested section and is centered, without constructing a second QML engine.
+- A startup regression test verifies that missing or invalid accounts do not show Settings during `Application.__init__` and that manager startup continues.
+- Meta-object regression coverage verifies that all native tray/window callbacks are registered Qt slots with the expected signatures.
 - Direct Transfer scheduling tests using `QDateTime.toPython()`.
 - Offscreen load of `DirectTransferWindow.qml` with all six real PySide6 transfer models; the root instantiated as a `PySide6.QtQuick` object.
 - Complete common, Nuxeo, and Alfresco unit matrix under offscreen PySide6.